 Lots of great plancha hotplate recipes in my cuisine a la plancha section.
 "Beaucoup des recettes plancha!"...
 I try to help my friends in the South West of France where plancha cooking is extremely popular.
 For a rough translation think about an outdoor tabletop gas grill.

 Sadly all my recipes are in English but I hope that doesn't stop anyone from having a go and enjoying the great flavours on offer.

-Cuisine a la plancha is also a common method of preparing food in Spain (especially fish and seafood) and I've got into it since getting my Monolith cast iron plancha for my ceramic grill, it's a really great way of social alfresco dining.
+Cuisine a la plancha is also a common method of preparing food in Spain (especially fish and seafood) and I've got into it since getting my Monolith fire plate for my ceramic grill, it's a really great way of social alfresco dining.
 Many of the recipes below can be done on a traditional grill as well but I think that these lend themselves very nicely to the hotplate grill.

 Cooking slower is also possible on the plancha however the benefit here is not so much in the cooking process but economy.
 Again it is by virtue of the fact that the food is in direct contact with the heat source, this makes hotplate plancha cooking comparatively economic.

 All of the information below is relevant no matter which way you choose to go.